Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Venous Eczema

-Venous Eczema is a common form of eczema/dermatitis that affects one or both lower legs.
+Venous eczema is a common form of eczema/dermatitis that affects one or both lower legs.
 Associated with poor vein function, it is also commonly known as gravitational dermatitis.
-It becomes particularly prevalent in middle aged to older patients and it is suspected to affect the 20% of people over 70 years of age.
-It can present as itchy, red, blistered and crusty skin, with orange and brown pigmentation.
+It becomes particularly prevalent in middle aged to older patients and it is suspected to affect 20% of people over 70 years of age.
+It can present as itchy, red, blistered and crusty skin with orange and brown pigmentation.
 It is commonly treated with oral antibiotics or a topical steroid.
 However, these treatments can prove to be insufficient if varicose vein disease is present.
 An ultrasound will help determine if there is an underlying vein disorder that needs to be treated before recovery can commence.

 Reticular Veins

-Many people have heard of spider and varicose veins, but have not heard of reticular veins.
+Many people have heard of spider veins and varicose veins, but have not heard of reticular veins.
 Reticular veins are smaller in size than varicose veins and they do not protrude above the skin in the way that varicose veins can.
 They are mainly blue or purple in colour and they are commonly found on the inner thigh, back of the knee and on the legs and ankles.
 Despite them being less obvious than varicose veins, their appearance can still affect peoples’ confidence wearing shorts, skirts or any clothing that reveals their appearance.
 From a symptom perspective, patients can feel pain or discomfort in the areas surrounding these veins.
 Reticular veins are “feeder” veins and tend to feed clusters of spider veins, filling them with excess blood.
-Delphi Clinic treats reticular veins with ultrasound-guided sclerotherapy (UGS), where a sclerosant (a chemical irritant) is injected into the vein via a tiny needle which causes the entire vein to collapse.
+Delphi Clinic treats reticular veins with Ultrasound Guided Sclerotherapy (UGS), where a sclerosant (a chemical irritant) is injected into the vein via a tiny needle which causes the entire vein to collapse.
 In due course the treated vein is absorbed into the body causing symptoms to ease and appearance to improve.

 doctor pointing at screen